ihmcrobotics/ihmc-ethercat-master/readme.md

 Custom slave code is straightforward to implement based on provided slave examples.

-## Examples

-Example code is provided in us.ihmc.etherCAT.examples.
-Feel free to use.

 ## Slave information
 To show the slaves available on the bus the provided class us.ihmc.etherCAT.master.SlaveInfo can be used.